-- 1. Satisfactory academic performance - Within the SLHS department, graduate students are expected to achieve A or B levels of performance in coursework to assure mastery of the critical knowledge and skills in each course. - If a student receives a C in an academic course, they will need to successfully complete a remediation plan with the course instructor.
+1. Satisfactory academic performance

+- Within the SLHS department, graduate students are expected to achieve A or B levels of performance in coursework to assure mastery of the critical knowledge and skills in each course. - If a student receives a C or below in an academic course, they will need to successfully complete a remediation plan with the course instructor.
 Clinical practicum may be limited or stopped until satisfactory academic performance is achieved.
 See Appendix B for Remediation Plan for C Grade in SLHS Course form. - Following the Graduate College policy, students whose cumulative grade point average falls below 3.0 are placed on academic probation.
 Details about this policy can be found at the following website: http://catalog.arizona.edu/policy/graduate-academic-standing-progress-and-probation. - 2.
 Satisfactory performance in clinical practicum - Satisfactory performance in clinical practicum is defined as compliance with the technical standards and grades of A or B for practicum enrollment.
 Practicum grades are included in the student's cumulative grade point average. - A semester grade of C or lower will result in a repetition of a similar clinical experience to demonstrate mastery of clinical skills.
-The clinical hours accrued in the experience where the student earned the C might not be awarded. - 3.
+The clinical hours accrued in the experience where the student earned the C might not be awarded. - Demonstrated growth in all areas of the knowledge & skills as required for professional practice - Satisfactory performance on the 1st year examination - 3.
 Pass an SLHS faculty review of student progress each semester